istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 ## Try it out

 Do you want to try our operator?
-Going over this example will show you how to safely do an update of your istio control plane by using the revision-based upgrade strategy, this means you will have two Istio control planes running at the same time,allowing you to migrate workloads easily, minimizing the risk of traffic disruptions.
+Going over this example will show you how to safely do an update of your istio control plane by using the revision-based upgrade strategy, this means you will have two Istio control planes running at the same time, allowing you to migrate workloads easily, minimizing the risk of traffic disruptions.

 Prerequisites:
 - Running cluster